If you’re wondering how to sew a round drawstring pouch, you’ll be surprised that it’s not that complicated!

 Step 1

-Trace the template pattern on your fabric.
-Cut out.
-You will need 2 pieces of each pattern.
+Trace the template pattern on your fabric with a pen or tailor’s chalk, then cut it out.
+You will need 2 pieces of each of the pattern pieces.

 Step 2

-Fold the short ends of the strips 1-2 times and then sew along the folds to hem.
+Fold the short ends of the strips 1-2 times inwards and then sew along the folds to create the hem.

 Step 3

-Take a pouch base cutout and fold the straight side down (about 1/2 inch).
+Take a pouch base cutout and fold the top straight side down about 1/2 inch, bringing the right side of the fabric down onto the wrong side of the fabric.

 Step 4